Napoleon at Leipzig: 1st edition (OSG)

+2nd edition (CoA)

+In Issue 56 of the French games magazine Casus Belli, Marc Brandsma noted "this edition retains the best of the original design while elevating it to the standards of the COA series."
+Brandsma liked the "simple game system allowing for a fluid, dynamic, and fast-paced tactical simulation."
+Brandsma concluded, "Ultimately, it is an excellent simulation that deserves a place in your collection."

+4th edition (CoA)

+In Issue 8 of Zone of Control, Mike Szarka reviewed CoA's 4th edition and found the map and counters overly bright, saying, "I'd gladly give up some of the color-and-pageantry [on the counters] for greater ease-of-play ... the graphics are so busy that functionality takes a hit."
+Szarka found the setup time "slow and laborious", and found several errors in the set-ups as well.
+Szarka liked the rules, although they dated back more than 15 years, noting, "Because they've been out of style for so long, the mechanics seem as fresh as any chit-pulling, order-writing, or impuilse-oriented design we're likely to see any time soon."
+Szarka found the initial scenario covering the cavalry clash at Liebertwolkwitz had "little appeal due to the lack of strategic options."
+However, he found the two skirmish scenarios, Moeckern and Wachau, more interesting.
+Szarka thought the campaign game was too long, but admitted "Only by putting together both maps, and combining the Meckern and Wachau struggles, can one appreciate the enormity of the military problem facing the French [at the decisive battle]."
+Szarka concluded by giving the game grades of "Excellent" for gameplay and "Good" for historicity, saying, "This is a solid game on a majestic subject.
+Many will buy it because it looks good.
+Most will find it plays better than it looks."

+5th edition (OSG)

 Retired Colonel Bill Gray reviewed the 5th edition for Wargamer, and his verdict was "Get the game."
 He even encouraged players who already owned a previous copy of the game to buy this edition: "The graphics are state of the art, the map is bigger for more maneuvers, the clash at Hanau is included as a bonus and the game system so radically updated as to nearly count as original."
 Gray admitted that although he collected wargames for research purposes, he rarely played them.
 "Napoleon at Leipzig is one game I will actually play, and play again."
 He concluded "As Russian Prince Pyotr Bagration said of the bold advance of the French 57th Ligne at Borodino, Bravo Messieurs, c'est superbe!"

 Awards

 At the 1980 Origins Awards, Napoleon at Leipzig won the Charles S. Roberts Award for Best Pre-20th Century Game of 1979.